Let’s talk about infantilizing, overly-familiar salutations!

 Dear Ones: Martha Beck and I are teaching our first ever creativity workshop together… Our intention for this workshop is to make magic and meaning and healing space together — along with you — while also having a stupid amount of fun.

-Elizabeth Gilbert has a following of 568,000 on Instagram.
+As of this writing in 2018, Elizabeth Gilbert has a following of 568,000 on Instagram.
 She posted a picture of her haircut the other day and it got over 46,000 likes.
 This photo of her new ‘do got over 2,000 comments celebrating her haircut in some version of, “You look great!”
 It boggles the mind.

 People are gaga over her, and that’s lovely.
 But is referring to her audience as “Dear Ones” what makes Elizabeth Gilbert Elizabeth Gilbert?
 I don’t think so.
 I think Elizabeth Gilbert referring to her audience as “Dear Ones” is Elizabeth Gilbert being Elizabeth Gilbert.